kubestash/docs/docs/guides/volumesnapshot/statefulset/index.md

 ```
 > Note: YAML files used in this tutorial are stored in [/docs/guides/volumesnapshot/pvc/examples](/docs/guides/volumesnapshot/statefulset/examples/) directory of [kubestash/docs](https://github.com/kubestash/docs) repository.

-## Take Volume Snapshot
+## Prepare Workload

 When you create a `StatefulSet`, there is no need to create PVCs separately, because all replicas in `StatefulSet` use different PVCs to store data.
 Kubernetes allows us to define a `volumeClaimTemplates` in StatefulSet so that new PVC is created for each replica automatically.
-We are going to take `VolumeSnapshot` of those PVCs using KubeStash.
+We are going to take snapshot of those PVCs using KubeStash.

 **Deploy StatefulSet :**